15th ESW Annual Conference - Sessions

 HOW CAN YOU PUSH COMPANIES TO LOBBY FOR CLIMATE?

 Tessa Weiss | Friday, April 23 | 1:00 PM ET

-ClimateVoice is a new initiative with an urgent goal: to mobilize the voices of the current and future workforce to catalyze companies to speak out on climate change policy.
-According to the IPCC, we need to reduce carbon emissions 45% by 2030 and 100% by 2050 in order to avoid the most dire outcomes.
-However, the broad and swift policy action needed to meet these ambitious goals is not happening, and we desperately need companies to use their voice and lobbying dollars to support pro-climate policy.
-To incentivize companies to speak out, ClimateVoice aims to make a company’s vocal support of climate policy a priority of the workforce.
-Companies will be forced to take action in order to stay competitive, attract good talent, and retain their current employees.
-For our talk, we have several ways that students can directly pressure companies to take action and we would like to share these strategies.
-We will spend time presenting the theory of change and discussing ways students can get involved.
-After we will open it up to Q &A. We hope to excite students to want to pressure companies so the corporate sector will help implement the climate policy we need.
+You have more power than you might think to motivate companies to speak up and support pro-climate policy.
+ClimateVoice is a new initiative with an urgent goal: to mobilize the voices of the current and future workforce to speak out on pro-climate policies.
+According to the IPCC, we need to reduce carbon emissions by 45% by 2030 and 100% by 2050 to avoid the most dire outcomes.
+However, the broad and swift policy action needed to meet these ambitious goals is not happening.
+We desperately need companies to use their voice and lobbying dollars to support the passage of the policies we need.
+To incentivize companies to speak out, ClimateVoice aims to make a company's vocal support of pro-climate policy a priority of the workforce.
+We just launched our 1in5 Campaign, a target effort to get the five biggest tech companies to commit 1in5 of their lobbying dollars towards the pro-climate lobbying.
+Come learn about the current barriers facing the passage of pro-climate policy, the opportunity we have for change, and the actions you can take to motivate these changes, both in the tech sector and beyond!

 DRINK BEER, SAVE THE PLANET!